pinax/pinax-referrals/README.md

 It is also possible for anonymous referral links/codes to be generated which is useful in marketing promotions and the like.

-#### History

-This project was originally named `anafero` and was created by the team at Eldarion.
-It was later donated to Pinax and at that time renamed to
-``pinax-referrals``.

 #### Supported Django and Python versions

 Django \ Python | 2.7 | 3.4 | 3.5 | 3.6